alatsombath/Fountain-of-Colors/README.md

 IfMatchAction=[!CommandMeasure ScriptColorChanger """Playlist("ExampleColorPlaylist")"""]
 ```

 Do not remove the "$" symbol, and do not the remove the """ quotes.
-They are used for literal string matching and sending proper arguments to the script.
+They are used for literal string matching and sending proper arguments to the script

 ![Screenshot](http://orig14.deviantart.net/663a/f/2015/069/8/d/fountain_of_colors__music_visualizer___rainmeter__by_alatsombath-d8kxplv.png)